In this mega blog post I try to write down everything I know about how to write good code.

 Keep your feedback loop short

 Try to make your feedback loop as fast as possible.
 This means for example having lightweight objects and writing tests for those objects.
 This means for example disabling steps in the pipeline so that you can run the tests faster.
-I am debugging a Docker pipeline now and I do not want to wait for the docker build every time but I am not changing the code, so I just disable the step so I can get faster to where the point that I’m trying to fix things.
-Make your feedback loops short so you get quick and timely feedback.
+I am debugging a Docker pipeline now and I do not want to wait for the docker build every time, but I am not changing the code, so I just disable the step, so I can get faster to where the point that I’m trying to fix things.
+Make your feedback loops short, so you get quick and timely feedback.

-If tests are hard to write then something is wrong with your code
+If writing tests is hard, something is wrong with your code

 Tests should prove the correctness of your code